cp3402-students/cp3402-2021-site-cp3402-2021-team05/documentation/deployment.md

-# Local and Staging/Production development environments
+# Deployment

+The aim of this document is to briefly describe the deployment and development workflow we utilised when creating this WordPress theme.

 ## Working in the local environment
-We will be using [VCCW](http://vccw.cc) as our local development environment.
+Our team used chose to use [VCCW](http://vccw.cc) as our local development environment.
-These instructions are a summarised version of [this video](https://www.youtube.com/watch?v=W6Yp9PO7mr0&list=LL&index=3).
+The following instructions are a summarised version of [this video](https://www.youtube.com/watch?v=W6Yp9PO7mr0&list=LL&index=3).

 ### Setting up the environment